-Let us begin.
+So let us begin.

 WooCommerce Shipping is a feature that allows you to control shipping options, where you can set different shipping rates for different shipping locations, and set fixed shipping rates for similar types of products.

-Let’s get a better idea through an example.
-Suppose want to assign shipping options for products weighing more than 5 lbs, when shipping to California, and assign a fixed shipping cost to it.
+Suppose you want to assign WooCommerce shipping options for products weighing more than 5 lbs, when shipping to California, and assign a fixed shipping cost to it.

-First, you need to decide the locations you want to sell your products into and divide them into zones.
-Each of these zones is referred to as ‘Shipping Zone’.
-Let’s say you set a shipping zone ‘West USA’ and included Calfornia within this zone.
+First, you need to decide the locations you want to sell your products to and divide them into zones.
+Each of these zones is referred to as a ‘Shipping Zone’.

 Next, you will need to create a ‘Shipping Class.’
-This is just to assign specific products in groups which you want to set similar shipping options for.
+This is just to assign specific products in groups that you want to set similar shipping options for.